Midwestern International Student Program

 International Students Admission Requirements/Processes

 This school is authorized under Federal law to enroll nonimmigrant alien students.

 DOCUMENTS AND PROCEDURES – Applicants from foreign countries must file the following credentials with the Office of Admissions by April 1 for Fall semester and by September 1 for Spring semester:

 - A completed Quincy University Application for Undergraduate Admission

 - An official copy of the original transcript(s) of all high school and/or college work (an English translation of the original transcript(s) is required).

 - All applicants from non-English speaking schools must submit the results of the “Test of English as a Foreign Language” (TOEFL).
 An official copy of the test scores must be sent to Quincy University by the Educational Testing Service, Princeton, NJ 08541 (Quincy University’s institutional code is 1645).
 Generally, scores of 500 for undergraduate and 550 for graduate are acceptable evidence of a student’s ability to study successfully in an English-speaking environment.
 If the student has taken either the ACT or SAT, those official scores should also be submitted.
+If the student has not taken either the ACT or SAT, a 500-word writing sample using a Quincy University-provided prompt is required.
 We’ll accept an internet-based score of 61 for undergrad, and 79 for graduate.

 - A $1,000 enrollment deposit.

 - A financial statement (certified) attesting to the ability of the student to meet all University costs including books, residential expenses, and health insurance must be notarized and have appropriate signatures.